Open Dental gives you full database access and published pricing. Curve handles everything in one cloud subscription. We compare both approaches.

 Who Should Choose Open Dental?

 Choose Open Dental if you're tech-comfortable and enjoy having control over your systems.
 Choose it if transparent pricing and published fees matter to you.
 Choose it if you want the largest ecosystem of third-party tools with maximum choice.
 Choose it if you want SQL access for custom analytics.
 Choose it if budget is a priority and $314/month for a complete PMS is more appealing than $500+/month.
-Choose it if the open-source model aligns with your values around data ownership and vendor independence.
+Choose it if data ownership and vendor independence matter — Open Dental gives you direct SQL access to your data and an open API.

 Who Should Choose Curve?